isomerpages/moe-catholichigh/_prospective-students/Direct School Admission (DSA).md

 variant: tiptap
 ---
 <h2>2025 Direct School Admission – Secondary (DSA-Sec) Exercise</h2>
-<p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
+<p>Application for DSA-Sec can be submitted through the <a href="https://www.moe.gov.sg/secondary/dsa/application" rel="noopener nofollow" target="_blank">online DSA-Sec Portal</a>.
 The application is free-of-charge and will be open from 7 May 2025, 11am to 3 June 2025, 3pm.
 For more details, please refer to MOE website -
 <a href="https://www.moe.gov.sg/dsa-sec" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/dsa-sec</a>.</p>